Hossam86/selected_topics/function_pointers.md

 <!-- ref [https://www.cprogramming.com/tutorial/function-pointers.html] -->
 # Function pointer in c and c++

-function pointer is a variable that stores the baddress of function that can be called later throuhgh that function pointer
+function pointer is a variable that stores the address of function that can be called later throuhgh that function pointer

 ## Initlization and calling